Pain Relief in Simple Steps

-SIRPA provides a cutting edge approach to help you resolve your pain as well as other persistent symptoms, in order to help people regain their lives.
+SIRPA provides a cutting edge approach to chronic pain as well as other persistent symptoms, in order to help people regain their lives.
 Our aim is to help people who suffer from persistent pain and for whom conventional medicine has failed to find an answer.
 There are many different types of pain including; RSI, persistent back pain, general chronic pain, sciatica etc.

 Pain Relief, Self Help & Relief at Home

-Where possible, SIRPA’s approach focuses on actual recovery, rather than the focus being on management of the pain.
-It involves an educational, evidence-based and self-empowering approach to help individuals identify and acknowledge the underlying causes of their pain while also developing healthier neural pathways that allow a pain free, healthy life.
+SIRPA’s approach involves an educational, evidence-based and self-empowering approach to help individuals identify and acknowledge the underlying causes of their chronic pain while also developing healthier neural pathways that allow a pain free, healthy life.

 Are You Fed Up With Your Pain?

 Once we have ruled out physically damaging conditions such as cancer and autoimmune diseases, most cases of persistent or recurring/chronic pain are caused by the brain rather than something wrong with the part of the body that hurts.
 We now understand that the brain can learn to do this as a way of protecting us from unresolved emotional turmoil, past or present.
 This is sometimes referred to as a ‘maladaptive stress response’.

-The neural pathways that connect the brain with the site of pain can become learned and persistently active, especially when conventional treatments address only the pain symptoms and not the underlying emotional cause
+The neural pathways that connect the brain with the site of pain can become learned and persistently active, especially when conventional treatments address only the pain symptoms and not the underlying causes.

 Click on one of the buttons below and claim your FREE gift and receive a free weekly newsletter with offers, tips and helpful articles